apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/high-availability/enable-coordinator-mirroring.md

 You need to first enable the standby coordinator using the `gpinitstandby` utility:

-1. Run the `gpinitstandby` utility on the currently active primary coordinator (`cbdb-coordinator`) host to add a standby coordinator host to your CBDB cluster.
+1. Run the `gpinitstandby` utility on the currently active primary coordinator (`scdw`) host to add a standby coordinator host to your CBDB cluster.
 For example:

     ```shell
-    $ gpinitstandby -s cbdb-standbycoordinator
+    $ gpinitstandby -s scdw
     ```

     The `-s` option specifies the standby coordinator hostname.

-    You will be prompted with the following message when the initialization is completed: `-Successfully created standby coordinator on cbdb-coordinator`.
+    You will be prompted with the following message when the initialization is completed: `-Successfully created standby coordinator on scdw`.

 2. You can run the `gpstate` utility with the `-f` option to display details of the standby coordinator host.